PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 await engine.StartWorker(config, data, "p1").ConfigureAwait(false);

 ```
-To stop all the running `IPipeboxWorker`'s, consider the following example:
+To stop all the running `ITaskboxWorker`'s, consider the following example:

 ```csharp